NZ ‘clean and green’… but not when it comes to ICT sustainability.

 “How would it look if your old PC equipment was found in a third world country being scrapped by slave workers or children with no protective equipment?”

-The report covers five key areas covered by ICT sustainability: end-user computing, equipment lifecycle, enterprise and data centre, technology enablement and metrics.
+The report covers five key areas covered by ICT sustainability: end-user computing, equipment lifecycle, enterprise and data center, technology enablement and metrics.

 It says there are clear opportunities for enhancing the use of ICT to improve efficiency and significantly reduce costs for businesses.